informalsystems/hermes/guide/src/documentation/configuration/performance.md

 batch_delay = '500ms'
 ```

 Lower `batch_delay` values will result in faster event processing, improving the latency of Hermes.
-However, setting it too low could cause some events to be missed.
-Conversely, higher values will increase the latency of Hermes, but it is less likely to miss any events.
+However, setting it too low could sometimes cause events to be split across more batches than necessary, which will then cause Hermes to send more client updates than otherwise required.
+Conversely, higher values will increase the latency of Hermes, but will minimize the number of client updates.

-If you prioritize processing speed and can tolerate the occasional missed event, consider setting a lower `batch_delay`.
-For critical applications where no event should be missed, consider a higher `batch_delay`.
+If you prioritize processing speed and can tolerate the potentially slightly higher costs, consider setting a lower `batch_delay`.
+For backup relayer or settings where latency is not as important, consider a higher `batch_delay`.

-The default `500ms` provides a good balance between speed and reliability, while being very unlikely to miss any events.
+The default `500ms` provides a good balance between speed and reliability, while still minimizing the number of client updates to send.

 ## Conclusion